Rntrm/Rntrm/README.md

 - 👋 Hi, I’m @Rntrm!
-- 👀 I’m interested in learning web development.
+- 👀 Interested in software development.
-- 🌱 I’m currently learning HTML, CSS and JavaScript whilst also getting used to the fresh smell of Linux.
+- 🌱 Currently getting used to the fresh smell of Linux, Vim Motions and learning JS/Go.
-- 💞️ I’m looking to collaborate on projects that make life easier, or just some visually enticing projects and games.
+- 💞️ Looking to collaborate on projects that make life easier, or just some visually enticing projects and games.
 - 📫 You can reach me by sending out an e-mail to tormi.vahar@gmail.com ;)

 <!---